-Chef Matt Sigler serves up classic, unfussy, fully satisfying Italian comfort cuisine in Portland’s new Il Solito restaurant.
+Chef Matt Sigler serves up classic, unfussy, fully satisfying comfort cuisine at Il Solito, one of the best Italian restaurants in Portland.

 Portland, Oregon’s brand new Il Solito is like a dream restaurant where carbs reign and rich pasta sauces beg to be followed by sips of bold Italian wines.
 It’s a place you’ll want to leave your keto-paleo-whatever-trendy-diets at the door – and where I set aside my dairy intolerance because: worth it! – to open up your food-loving arms and embrace the delicious, mouthwatering goodness coming your way.